-In this post, we’ll go over how to keep score in tennis, which could make it easier for you to keep up in some of the upcoming tournaments of this year.
+In this post, we’ll go over how to keep score in tennis, so you can enjoy anice game of tennis at your local court.
 You should be able to get through this post pretty quickly, as we’ve stuck to only the key ideas!

-Each game of tennis consists of either three or two sets.
-In order for a player to in a set, they must win at least six games.
+- Each game of tennis consists of either three or two sets.
+In order for a player to win a set, they must win at least six games.

 Getting the game started